Obesity and the Feet

 Treating and Preventing Foot Pain

-Treatment of Flat (Collapsed) Arches in the Obese Person:
+Treatment of Flat (Collapsed) Arches in the Obese Person

 In adults, doctors recommend that the treatment of flat feet must be directed to supporting the individual bones, joints, and muscles which make up the arch; and, to provide adequate shock absorption for the entire body.
 This will help to prevent and alleviate pain in the foot, ankle, leg, knee, hip, and lower back.
 Preventing pain and the total collapse of the arch is accomplished through the use of custom-made orthotics.
 Custom-made orthotics is medical devices that gently support not only the arch, but also each individual component of the arch and foot.
 Also, because of materials used in the construction of our custom-made orthotics, they allow the arch to become a much more efficient shock absorber.
 This not only relieves arch and foot pain, but also prevents the pain from returning, and keeps the arch from flattening out further.
 Custom-made orthotics help to relieve the pain caused by bunions, hammertoes, heel spurs, plantar fasciitis, shin splints, neuromas, knee pain, and muscle weakness.
 Over-the-counter arch supports may give temporary relief, but because they do not support the individual components of the arch, the pain may return.
+For the best treatment you can use find podiatrist near me.

 What makes these orthotics unique, is their ability to support the individual components of the arch, not just the "arch" as a whole, and to act as an efficient shock absorber.
 Our custom-made orthotics is constructed of the latest thermoplastic materials.
 These materials not only provide the support that is needed, but they have a "memory."
 This memory allows the orthotic to compress slightly when pressure is applied to it, but when the pressure is released, the orthotic returns to its original height and shape.
 This insures maximum comfort, while guaranteeing that the arch will always be supported at its most efficient height.
 Our custom-made orthotics also help to prevent the further collapse of the arch; they act as shock absorbers and they will help to reduce pain in the arches, the entire foot, leg, knees, hips, and lower back.
 These custom-made orthotics are comfortable, will last for years, and will fit into most flat shoes, and shoes with heel heights of up to 1 1/2 inches.